birdnote q&a: 6 things to do for birds this fall (and 2 for yourself!)

 ‘BACK TO SCHOOL’ season could be a good time for you to learn something new, too, says Ellen, since it’s the time of year when most Audubon chapters gear up with classes and field trips.
 Find your local Audubon here.

 “Or do something good for the world by getting your hands dirty,” she says.
-This Saturday, September 28, is National Public Lands Day.
+Each September, for instance, is National Public Lands Day.
+(Listen to the BirdNote National Public Lands Day segment.)
 Take your family out to a nearby park or refuge to help with invasive-species removal, facilities clean-up, trail repair, or other activity.
 “Public lands benefit birds 365 days a year!” says Ellen.
-Take this one day to celebrate public lands.
+Take this one day, at least, to celebrate public lands.

 how to get birdnote